memosasoft/smart-spider-project/README.md

 Smart spider 3.0 will be less dump its a promise.
 He will be able to extracts, classifies and evaluates web site content.

+LAST UPDATE

+- media_spider.py is your best choice

+With this small function def link_evaluation(links): I gave intelligence to the spider.
+Still need to make it more elegante.

 Memo Sim